top of page

 • 3 min read

 It can be alarming when an engine warning light flashes up on your car dashboard, but try not to panic.
-In this article we’re going to explore what the different car warning lights mean, why they appear, and what you should do if you see them.
+In this blog we’re going to explore what the different car warning lights mean, why they appear, and what you should do if you see them.

 Car warning light symbols usually appear in four possible colours depending on the type and severity of the warning.
 The whereabouts of the icons will differ from car to car, so use your car's user manual to familiarise yourself with the warning lights on your dashboard.
 The following infographic includes a list of the car warning lights that you may come across.